Kirchhoff-Machines/pyrkm/docs/energy_consumption.md

 ## Content of the Submodule

 In the `src/` directory, you will find several files to analyze the energy consumption of matrix multiplication as a function of the number of hidden nodes `Nh` of the machine.
 Running these codes will produce images in `out_png` and store data in `out_csv`.
-We include the images and data used to produce the results in XXX.
+We include the images and data used to produce the results reported [here](https://arxiv.org/abs/2509.15842).

 The specific files for the analysis are: